X-band Radar and Superior Winter Weather Detection

 Climavision radars simply supply weather data more efficiently.
 We offer access to this network as a simple subscription service called Radar as a Service, or RaaS.
 The major benefit of RaaS is that communities can have this crucial weather data through a low annual data services contract instead of burdening communities with the hassle of a multi-million-dollar radar acquisition.

 Weather radars are one of the best tools for detecting and measuring critical weather phenomena.
 Climavision is filling the gaps by making these key tools available in every community.
-To read more about Climavision’s RaaS solution visit our Radar as a Service Page.
+To learn more about Climavision’s RaaS solution, contact us.